Many people use stretching to ease pain and increase flexibility. Yet, how can pain be lessened by touching our toes?

 Firstly, any stretching is better than none.
 Even stretching for five minutes gives your body a chance to move inactive muscles and release hormones throughout your body.

 The second idea is that while there is no ‘set’ timeframe to hold a stretch, you need to listen to your body.
 Your muscles will normally feel some tension when stretching, but the moment there is pain, you should stop and rest.
-Typically, the warmer your body is, the longer you can comfortably hold stretches.
+Typically, the warmer your body is, the longer you can comfortably hold stretches, but 60 seconds per stretch should be the longest .

 Stretch safely to ease pain with WeStretch!

-At WeStretch, the longest a pose is ever held is thirty seconds.
+The longest that WeStretch will hold a pose is thirty seconds.
 Stretching for too long or pushing too far can cause hyperextension, and pain.
 This can be avoided by being conscious of how your body feels and resting when you push too hard.

 While stretching and exercise may be the furthest things from your mind when you are in pain, take a few moments to get moving.
 It a short walk or doing a gentle WeStretch routine.
 You deserve to live a healthy and pain-free life.